starbelt/evtolpy/docs/theory/evtol-sizing.md

 * Aerodynamic lift, induced drag, parasite drag, weight, hover-induced power, and climb forces are all considered.
 * Horizontal velocity starts from rest and accelerates to a final velocity based on the average horizontal velocity.
 * Vertical velocity is assumed **constant** throughout the segment (no vertical acceleration).
-* The total shaft power includes both **aerodynamic power** and **hover-induced power**, representing the thrust required to support any portion of aircraft weight not yet carried by aerodynamic lift.
-* Physically, the hover-induced power term represents the induced power required to supplement lift when wings are not yet producing full aerodynamic support during the transition from hover to forward flight in reserve operations.
+* The total shaft power combines:
+  * Aerodynamic power: to overcome drag and provide horizontal acceleration, and
+  * Hover-induced power: to supply any remaining vertical thrust required when aerodynamic lift does not fully support the aircraft weight during transition.

 **Displacement, Acceleration, and Velocity Components**
 * Let: